These are the most expensive private jets owned by celebrities

 Aircraft type: Boeing 787-8 VIP

-With a net worth of USD 13.2 billion, Joseph Lau is one of the richest people in Hong Kong.
+With a net worth of USD 13.2 billion (INR 10,93,08 crore aprox.), Joseph Lau is one of the richest people in Hong Kong.
 The former chairman of property developer Chinese Estates has built his massive fortune on the back of prime real estate deals in the Special Administrative Region (SAR).
 Already a proud owner of one of the world’s costliest diamonds, he has the most expensive of all private jets in the world when not including royals and sanctioned Russian oligarchs.

 Some report Lau’s aircraft is a Boeing 747-8 VIP, a massive two-deck airliner — a variant of which is used as the official air carrier of the US President.
 But Boeing Co. announced in May 2007 that Lau had ordered a Boeing 787-8 VIP, a smaller model than the Boeing 747-8 VIP, which has a 223-sq-metre cabin space, large enough for a tennis court.